 Santa Lucía Hill is located in the city centre just a few blocks away from the Plaza de Armas, and is a quiet place to spend the afternoon.
 There’s actually remarkable history behind this park.
 First of all, the hill is the remnant of a 15 million-year-old volcano.
 It was also here that the Spanish conquistador Pedro de Valdivia founded the city in 1541.

 Upon entering the park, you’ll be greeted by the gorgeous Neptune Fountain.
-From there you can follow the trails and stone staircases until you reach the stunning viewpoint at the very top of the hill.
-If you visit on a clear day, you’ll get some fantastic views of the city and the surrounding Andes.
+From there you can follow the stone staircases until you reach the stunning viewpoint at the top of the hill.
+If you visit on a clear day, you’ll be treated to some fantastic views of the city and the surrounding Andes.
 Along the way, you’ll pass by the Castillo Hidalgo, which was built in 1816 to protect the city.
 The park is free to visit and is open every day from 9am to 7pm.

 5. Walk the Lastarria neighbourhood